About this website

 A coral, Eilat (Israel), shot on film

-Back then, I used numerous photo accessories I to carry on each trip: the SLR, a wide and a tele lens, a tripod, batteries, chargers, a flashlight and a housing for taking underwater photos with a disposable film camera.
+Back then, I had to carry numerous photo accessories on each trip: the SLR, numerous film rolls, a wide and a telephoto lens, a tripod, batteries, chargers, a flashlight and a housing for taking underwater photos with a disposable film camera.

-Two of the underwater photos I took back then were even featured by Ikelite, the manufacturer of the underwater camera housing, on their website from 1995 to the early 2000s.
+Two of the underwater photos I took back then were even featured by Ikelite, the manufacturer of the underwater camera housing I used for underwater photography, on their website from 1995 to the early 2000s.

 If you’re curious, you can still see that page containing two images I took via archive.org.

 Taking underwater photos was a bit challenging.
-First, there were lots of small particles floating around in the water that would reflect the light of the flash.
-Moreover, all the animals simply woudn’t want to wait until I got a good photo of them.
-That was probably one of the reasons I turned to travel photography focusing (pun intended) on landscapes and architecture.
+First, there were many small particles floating around in the water that would reflect the light of the flash.
+Moreover, all the animals simply wouldn’t want to wait until I got a good photo of them.
+That was probably one of the reasons I turned to travel photography above the water, focusing (pun intended) on landscapes and architecture.

-As you can see on the last photo, I always had a sweet spot for lost places - even if they’re under water.
+As you can see in the second photo, I always had a sweet spot for lost places - even if they’re underwater.

 2000 - 2012